 It comes as no surprise that our housing crisis has reached a tipping point, especially in NY-9.
 As such, last year I introduced the Affordable Housing and Area Median Income Fairness Act (H.R.4984) to help renters in Brooklyn and beyond by cutting rent in subsidized developments and calling for the reformulation of area median income on which HUD bases affordable housing costs.
-Further, I introduced legislation that aims to block the use of facial recognition technology in federally assisted dwelling units.
+Furthermore, I introduced legislation that aims to block the use of facial recognition technology in federally assisted dwelling units.
 I will continue to introduce, co-sponsor, and support legislation that favors economic opportunity and small businesses while holding corporate America responsible for their actions, both environmental and economic.

 As a devoted public servant, I will continue pressing forward to ensure that America is a fair and just country for all people, regardless of race, ethnicity, sexuality, gender or religion.
 Brooklyn is the birthplace of the Resistance and I am a proud member.
 Join me in the fight.